ml4ai/tomcat/docs/developer/minecraft_forge_events.md

                 - Will never be null.
     - PlayerPickupXpEvent: This event is called when a player collides with a EntityXPOrb on the ground.
     - PlayerSetSpawnEvent: This event is called before a player's spawn point is changed.
-    - PlayerSleepInBedEvent: Fired when a player sleeps in a bed.
+    - PlayerSleepInBedEvent: When a player sleeps in a bed.
-    - PlayerWakeUpEvent: Fired when the player is waking up.
+    - PlayerWakeUpEvent: When the player is waking up.
-    - SleepingLocationCheckEvent: Fired when game checks, if sleeping player should be still considered "in bed".
+    - SleepingLocationCheckEvent: When game checks, if sleeping player should be still considered "in bed".
-    - UseHoeEvent: Fired when a player attempts to use a Hoe on a block,
+    - UseHoeEvent: When a player attempts to use a Hoe on a block.
 - world:
     - BlockEvent:
-        - HarvestDropsEvent: Fired when a block is about to drop its harvested items.
+        - HarvestDropsEvent: When a block is about to drop its harvested items.
-        - BreakEvent: Fired when an Block is about to be broken by a player
+        - BreakEvent: When an Block is about to be broken by a player
     - ExplosionEvent: triggers when an explosion happens in the world.
-    - WorldEvent: WorldEvent is fired when an event involving the world occurs
+    - WorldEvent: When an event involving the world occurs
         - WorldEvent.Load is fired when Minecraft loads a world.
 - living
-    - BabyEntitySpawnEvent: BabyEntitySpawnEvent is fired just before a baby entity is about to be spawned.
+    - BabyEntitySpawnEvent: Fired just before a baby entity is about to be spawned.
-    - EnderTeleportEvent: Event for when an Enderman/Shulker teleports or an ender pearl is used.
+    - EnderTeleportEvent: When an Enderman/Shulker teleports or an ender pearl is used.
-    - LivingAttackEvent: LivingAttackEvent is fired when a living Entity is attacked.
+    - LivingAttackEvent: When a living Entity is attacked.
-    - LivingDeathEvent: LivingDeathEvent is fired when an Entity dies.
+    - LivingDeathEvent: When an Entity dies.
-    - LivingDropsEvent: LivingDropsEvent is fired when an Entity's death causes dropped items to appear.
+    - LivingDropsEvent: When an Entity's death causes dropped items to appear.
     - LivingEntityUseItemEvent
-        - Start: Fired when a player starts 'using' an item, typically when they hold right mouse.
+        - Start: When a player starts 'using' an item, typically when they hold right mouse.
         - Tick: Fired every tick that a player is 'using' an item.
         - Stop: Fired after an item has fully finished being used.
-    - LivingEquipmentChangeEvent: Fired when the Equipment of a Entity changes.
+    - LivingEquipmentChangeEvent: When the Equipment of a Entity changes.
-    - LivingEvent: LivingEvent is fired whenever an event involving Living entities occurs.
+    - LivingEvent: Whenever an event involving Living entities occurs.
-    - LivingExperienceDropEvent: Event for when an entity drops experience on its death.
+    - LivingExperienceDropEvent: When an entity drops experience on its death.
-    - LivingFallEvent: LivingFallEvent is fired when an Entity is set to be falling.
+    - LivingFallEvent: When an Entity is set to be falling.
-    - LivingHealEvent: LivingHealEvent is fired when an Entity is set to be healed.
+    - LivingHealEvent: When an Entity is set to be healed.
-    - LivingHurtEvent: LivingHurtEvent is fired when an Entity is set to be hurt.
+    - LivingHurtEvent: When an Entity is set to be hurt.
-    - LivingPackSizeEvent: This event is fired when the spawning system determines the maximum amount of the selected entity that can spawn at the same time.
+    - LivingPackSizeEvent: When the spawning system determines the maximum amount of the selected entity that can spawn at the same time.
-    - LivingSetAttackTargetEvent: LivingSetAttackTargetEvent is fired when an Entity sets a target to attack.
+    - LivingSetAttackTargetEvent: When an Entity sets a target to attack.
-    - LivingSpawnEvent: LivingSpawnEvent is fired for any events associated with Living Enttnies spawn status.
+    - LivingSpawnEvent: Fired for any events associated with Living Enttnies spawn status.
     - PotionColorCalculationEvent: Fires after Potion Color Calculation.
-    - ZombieEvent: ZombieEvent is fired whenever a zombie is spawned for aid.
+    - ZombieEvent: Whenever a zombie is spawned for aid.
-- ServerChatEvent: ServerChatEvent is fired whenever a C01PacketChatMessage is processed.
+- ServerChatEvent: Whenever a C01PacketChatMessage is processed.
     - username: contains the username of the player sending the chat message.
     - message: contains the message being sent.
     - player: the instance of EntityPlayerMP for the player sending the chat message.
     - component: contains the instance of ChatComponentTranslation for the sent message.- brewing
-    - PlayerBrewedPotionEvent: This event is called when a player picks up a potion from a brewing stand.
+    - PlayerBrewedPotionEvent: When a player picks up a potion from a brewing stand.
     - PotionBrewEvent
         - PotionBrewEvent.Pre is fired before vanilla brewing takes place.
         - PotionBrewEvent.Post is fired when a potion is brewed in the brewing stand.
 - enchanting
-    - EnchantmentLevelSetEvent: Fired when the enchantment level is set for each of the three potential enchantments in the enchanting table.
+    - EnchantmentLevelSetEvent: When the enchantment level is set for each of the three potential enchantments in the enchanting table.
 - item
     - ItemEvent: Base class for all EntityItem events
-    - ItemExpireEvent: Event that is fired when an EntityItem's age has reached its maximum lifespan.
+    - ItemExpireEvent: When an EntityItem's age has reached its maximum lifespan.
-    - ItemTossEvent: Event that is fired whenever a player tosses (Q) an item or drag-n-drops a stack of items outside the inventory GUI screens.
+    - ItemTossEvent: Whenever a player tosses (Q) an item or drag-n-drops a stack of items outside the inventory GUI screens.
 - minecart
-    - MinecartCollisionEvent: MinecartCollisionEvent is fired when a minecart collides with an Entity.
+    - MinecartCollisionEvent: When a minecart collides with an Entity.
-    - MinecartEvent: MinecartEvent is fired whenever an event involving minecart entities occurs.
+    - MinecartEvent: Whenever an event involving minecart entities occurs.
-    - MinecartInteractEvent: MinecartInteractEvent is fired when a player interacts with a minecart.
+    - MinecartInteractEvent: When a player interacts with a minecart.
-    - MinecartUpdateEvent: MinecartUpdateEvent is fired when a minecart is updated.
+    - MinecartUpdateEvent: When a minecart is updated.
-- EntityEvent: Fired when an event involving any Entity occurs.
+- EntityEvent: When an event involving any Entity occurs.
-- EntityJoinWorldEvent: Fired when an Entity joins the world.
+- EntityJoinWorldEvent: When an Entity joins the world.
-- EntityMountEvent: Fired whenever a entity mounts/dismounts another entity.
+- EntityMountEvent: Whenever a entity mounts/dismounts another entity.
-- EntityStruckByLightningEvent: Fired when an Entity is about to be struck by lightening.
+- EntityStruckByLightningEvent: When an Entity is about to be struck by lightening.
 - EntityTravelToDimensionEvent: Fired before an Entity travels to a dimension.
-- PlaySoundAtEntityEvent: Fired whenever a sound is set to be played at an Entity
+- PlaySoundAtEntityEvent: Whenever a sound is set to be played at an Entity
 - ThrowableImpactEvent: Fired before an EntityThrowable calls its EntityThrowable.onImpact method.
-- AnvilUpdateEvent:  AnvilUpdateEvent is fired when a player places items in both the left and right slots of a anvil.
+- AnvilUpdateEvent:  When a player places items in both the left and right slots of a anvil.
-- AttachCapabilitiesEvent: Fired whenever an object with Capabilities support {currently TileEntity/Item/Entity)
+- AttachCapabilitiesEvent: Whenever an object with Capabilities support {currently TileEntity/Item/Entity)
-- CommandEvent: CommandEvent is fired whenever a command is scheduled to be executed.
+- CommandEvent: Whenever a command is scheduled to be executed.